petershin/liferay-learn/docs/dxp/latest/en/system-administration/using-the-script-engine.md

 ---
 # Using the Script Engine

-Liferay provides a robust script engine for executing [Groovy](http://groovy-lang.org/) scripts to maintain your Liferay DXP instance.
+Liferay provides a robust script engine for executing [Groovy](http://groovy-lang.org/) scripts.
 You can execute scripts to perform maintenance tasks involving data cleanup, user maintenance operations, bulk Liferay API invocations, or even system level operations.

-In self-hosted or PaaS instances, you can leverage scripts in multiple applications:
+In self-hosted or PaaS instances, you can also leverage scripts in multiple applications:

 - [Object actions](../../liferay-development/objects/creating-and-managing-objects/actions.md)
 - [Object validations](../../liferay-development/objects/creating-and-managing-objects/validations.md)